 Don’t Self-Medicate Clinical Depression

 We put down the unhealthy coping mechanisms that we were engaging in (like going to the bar one or two more nights a week than we normally did, or mindlessly eating junk food as we cried aloud to rom-coms).
 Those with clinical depression, however, do not start to “feel better.”
 They continuously turn to drug abuse as a means of coping with their persistent and overwhelming feelings of sadness and disillusionment.
 Over time, the frequency of their drug use increases.
 They begin to subconsciously acknowledge the fact that without chemical substances they would simply be unable to cope.
-If you have been suffering at the hands of an untreated psychiatric disorder – and have been utilizing drugs to self-medicate the uncomfortable symptoms that you are consistently experiencing – Evoke Wellness Massachusetts is available to help.
+If you have been suffering at the hands of an untreated psychiatric disorder – and have been utilizing drugs to self-medicate the uncomfortable symptoms that you are consistently experiencing – Evoke Wellness at Cohasset is available to help.
 Our dual diagnosis treatment program focuses on treating all existing symptoms of depression while providing a comprehensive and highly individualized addiction treatment program that cannot be found in any traditional, state-run treatment facility.

 Treatment for Co-occurring Disorders

-At Evoke Wellness MA, we have carefully crafted a highly effective and individualized program of dual diagnosis recovery.
+At Evoke Wellness at Cohasset, we have carefully crafted a highly effective and individualized program of dual diagnosis recovery.
 Because depression and drug addiction so often go hand-in-hand, our team of professionals consists of both addiction specialists and individuals with years of experience in mental health care.
 If you have been suffering at the hands of depression and drug addiction and have either attended other treatment programs with little success or have never previously reached out for professional help, we are available to provide you with the comprehensive, integrated care you both need and deserve.
 For more information on our dual diagnosis treatment program, simply give us a call today.
 We look forward to speaking with you soon and answering any additional questions you may have.